-9.3 BSc(Honours) To have passed individual module(s) (including exemptions) amounting to 120 credits at level 6 OR 9.4 To have gained a weighted aggregated average of 40% from modules to the value of 120 credits at level 6, with modules amounting to a total of no more than 15 credits gaining a mark between 30 and 39%.
+9.3 BSc (Honours) 9.3 To have passed individual module(s) (including exemptions) amounting to 120 credits at level 6 AND To have completed the Practical Skills Log OR 9.4 To have gained a weighted aggregated average of 40% from modules to the value of 120 credits at level 6, with modules amounting to a total of no more than 15 credits gaining a mark between 30 and 39%.
 All other modules must gain a mark of 40% or more.
-9.5 Progression to MSci Year 4 In order to progress to MSci Year 4 a student will need to have obtained an average mark of 50% or more for Level 5, as required by 8.4. above.
-10 Award at Level 7 10.1 Requirements to be Awarded the MSci (Hons) A candidate must have gained: An aggregated overall mark of at least 50% from all modules contributing to the award AND A pass (50%) in the Research Module AND A pass in individual modules which, when combined, amount to 120 credits at Level 7 10.2 Requirements to be Awarded the MSci A candidate must gain: An aggregated overall mark of at least 40% from modules contributing to the award AND A pass (at 50%) in the Research Module AND A weighted aggregated average of 50% from Masters level (level 7) modules amounting to 120 credits PROVIDED THAT Masters (Level 7) Modules amounting to a total of no more than 15 credits, or one 15 credit module or one 30 credit module gain a mark between 40 and 49%.
+AND To have completed the Practical Skills Log 9.5 Progression to MSci Year 4 In order to progress to MSci Year 4 a student will need to have obtained an average mark of 50% or more for Level 5, as required by 8.4. above.
+10 Award at Level 7 10.1 Requirements to be Awarded the MSci (Hons) A student must have gained: An aggregated overall mark of at least 50% from all modules contributing to the award AND A pass (50%) in the Research Module AND A pass in individual modules which, when combined, amount to 120 credits at Level 7 10.2 Requirements to be Awarded the MSci A student must gain: An aggregated overall mark of at least 40% from modules contributing to the award AND A pass (at 50%) in the Research Module AND A weighted aggregated average of 50% from Masters level (Level 7) modules amounting to 120 credits PROVIDED THAT Masters (Level 7) Modules amounting to a total of no more than 15 credits, or one 15 credit module or one 30 credit module gain a mark between 40 and 49%.
 All other individual Masters (Level 7) modules must gain a mark of 50% or more.
-11. Classification Certificate and Diploma of Higher Education 11.1 70% or more at the first attempt from the aggregate of all modules:Distinction60-69% at the first attempt from the aggregate of all modules:Merit40-59% at the first attempt from the aggregate of all modules:Pass 12 Classification BSc (Honours) 12.1 The total marks will be weighted and calculated as follows: Average of 120 credits at Level 4 0% weighting Average of 120 credits at Level 5 30% weighting Average of 120 credits at Level 6 70% weighting 12.2 If a candidate has been admitted with exemption directly to Level 6 only, Level 6 modules shall be used to determine the classification.
+11. Classification Certificate and Diploma of Higher Education 11.1 70% or more at the first attempt from the aggregate of all modules: 60-69% at the first attempt from the aggregate of all modules: 40-59% at the first attempt from the aggregate of all modules: Pass 12 Classification BSc (Honours) 12.1 The total marks will be weighted and calculated as follows: Average of 120 credits at Level 4 0% weighting Average of 120 credits at Level 5 30% weighting Average of 120 credits at Level 6 70% weighting 12.2 If a student has been admitted with exemption directly to Level 6 only, Level 6 modules shall be used to determine the classification.
 (This includes study as an intercalated degree).
-12.3 The percentages below refer to the percentages obtained from the marks weighted as in 12.1.
+12.3 The percentages below refer to the percentages obtained from the marks weighted as in 12.1 and 12.2.
 The Project refers to projects of 30 or 60 credits.
-First Class70% or above with at least 60% in for Level 6 modulesFirst Class69% or above with at least 60% for Level 6 modules and at least75% for the combined Project marks
+First Class 70% or above with at least 60% in for Level 6 modules 69% or above with at least 60% for Level 6 modules and at least 75% for the combined Project marks